THE EARLY YEARS

 Denied help from his fellow Jews, Vrba agreed with his “Fascist” host that he would be better off returning to Trnava.
 There he could await the procurement of false documents to identify him as an Aryan instead.
 Budapest, he was told, would be too dangerous without them.

 Armed with another copy of another Fascist newspaper, Vrba backtracked towards Slovakia.
-Three hours later found himself once more on the outskirts of Galanta, this time plodding his way through a muddy field.
+Three hours later he found himself once more on the outskirts of Galanta, this time plodding his way through a muddy field.
 Here he experienced the first of many beatings.
-He had been meandering happily homeward in the darkness until he heard voice shout, “Halt!”
+He had been meandering happily homeward in the darkness until he heard a voice shout, “Halt!”
 He wanted to run but after he was shot at by Hungarian border guards, he surrendered.

 First, he was captured and severely beaten in the moonlight.
 Then, when ten border guards had assembled, a corporal with a pock-marked face hit him in the face with the butt of his revolver.
-Accused him of being a spy, the teenager was beaten semi-conscious for half-an-hour; then taken for interrogation by an officer.
+Accused of being a spy, the teenager was beaten semi-conscious for half-an-hour, then taken for interrogation by an officer.
 Vrba wrongly assumed the worst was over.
 Instead, his inquisitor beat him even more severely with a truncheon for three hours.

 When the officer believed he was relatively inconsequential and harmless, Vrba was put back into the custody of the border guards.
 As he was being marched back into the woods, Vrba expecting to be shot, he remembered he had successfully hidden his money.
 It was sewn into the fly of his trousers.
 He offered it to his captors, hoping to save his life, but that was not why he lived.
 The two members of the Hungarian border militia were afraid they had taken Vrba too far over the border into Slovakia.
 A gunshot could endanger their own lives.
 With a bayonet at his throat, Vrba listened to them argue about what to do.